 Once the CO2 Sensor Unit and Remote Display(s) are installed, you should also install safety signage at every door.
 The signage should be visible whether the door is opened or closed.

 All our CO2 Safety Monitors come with the necessary safety signage.
-You can see the code or download copies of these signs to print here.
+Shipping both English and Spanish versions you can also see the code or download copies of these signs to print here.

 Note that the suggestions above are best practices gained from experience, but are not an endorsement of any specific location in your building.
 Every installation is different.
 If you have questions about your installation, contact your local building inspector.